Swiss-hub/airbnb-clone-project/README.md

 # 🚀 CI/CD PIPELINE

 CI/CD (Continuous Integration and Continuous Deployment) is a development practice that automates the process of testing, building, and deploying applications.
 It ensures that changes to the codebase are integrated frequently and delivered to production reliably and quickly.

+🛠️ Tools Used (or Planned)

+GitHub Actions – *Automates testing, building, and deployment workflows directly from GitHub.*

+Docker – *Containerizes the application for consistent and portable deployment environments.*

+AWS – *Platforms for hosting the deployed application.*